Jacksonville Jaguars vs. Houston Texans NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Over/under insights

+- Jacksonville and its opponents have gone over the current 39.5-point total in eight of 13 games this season.

-- Jacksonville has combined with its opponents to score more than 39 points in eight of 13 games this season.
+- Houston and its opponents have combined to score more than 39.5 points in six of 13 games this season.

+- The combined points per game average of the two teams, 27.4, is 12.1 points fewer than Sunday's over/under.

-- The two teams combine to average 27.4 points per game, 11.6 less than the over/under in this contest.
+- These two squads surrender a combined 53.6 points per game, 14.1 more than this contest's over/under.

-- This contest's total is 14.6 points fewer than the 53.6 these two squads combine to give up per game in 2021.
+- The Jaguars and their opponents have scored an average of 46.7 points per game in 2021, 7.2 more than Sunday's total.

-- The average total in Jaguars games this season is 46.7, 7.7 points above Sunday's total of 39.
+- The 44.8 PPG average total in Texans games this season is 5.3 points more than this game's over/under.

-- The 39-point over/under for this game is 5.8 points below the 44.8 points per game average total in Texans games this season.

 Jaguars stats and trends

-- This season, the Jaguars are winless against the spread when entering a game as a favorite of 3.5 points or more.
+- The Jaguars have been favored by 3.5 points or more one time this season and have not covered the spread in any of them.

-- Jacksonville's games this year have hit the over on only two of 13 set point totals (15.4%).
+- Jacksonville's games this year have hit the over only two times in 13 opportunities (15.4%).

-- When Jacksonville churns out more than 384.7 yards, the team is 1-2 against the spread and 1-2 overall.
+- In games that Jacksonville totals over 384.7 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Jaguars have turned the ball over four more times (25 total) than the Texans have forced a turnover (21) this season.
+- This year, the Jaguars have turned the ball over 25 times, four more than the Texans' takeaways (21).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Jacksonville's matchup with the Texans.